Getting simple, practical guidance on addiction treatment near Leckwith is difficult....but not impossible.

 In our experience, we find that opting for a short-term detox without planning ahead for support afterward will only reduce your chances of a full and long-term recovery.

-What Is The Refund Policy On Rehab?
+How Do I Find The Refund Policy For Rehab?

 Can I Start Rehab Right Now?

 It will only take between one and two days for some basic checks to be carried out for suitability, and the clients can be welcomed by the admissions team for the start of their residential care.

 What Are The Origins Of The Abbeycare Group?

 In 2005 Abbeycare opened its first residential rehab clinic upon seeing the need for such a service.

 In the UK, since that year, Abbeycare has grown substantially, and we are now a recognised provider of rehab and addiction treatment.

 Why Do I Need To Complete An Assessment To Enter Abbeycare?